Sixth Form Careers Education, Information, Advice and Guidance (CEIAG)

 Students & Support

 Our Sixth Form tutorial programme provides a range of careers-related research, activities and workshops, tailored to give students a breadth of opportunities to further explore.
 In addition to support from the Sixth Form team, all students have a named tutor with whom they can discuss progress and future plans day to day.
 The opportunity for at least 1 guidance interview will be offered, and in most cases these will be a continued provision through the student’s time in Sixth Form.
-(Benchmark 8) New in 2019 to help students explore their interests, widen opportunities and managing applications, they will record all aspects of their personal CEIAG using the Unifrog system.
+(Benchmark 8) This helps students explore their interests, widen opportunities and managing applications, they will record all aspects of their personal CEIAG using the Unifrog system.
 (Benchmark 3)

 A high percentage of our sixth formers are very successful with their applications to study at competitive and Russell Group Universities, including Oxford and Cambridge.
 The Sixth Form Team are an experienced team of staff who place a great deal of emphasis on supporting students during the university application process.
 Opportunities to attend local university open days are included within our CEIAG programme.
 (Benchmark 7)